 Writing a biography

-You can update your bio whenever you like (people always forget to do this), but our style is to write evergreen bios that will not go out of date.
+Although you can update your profile whenever you like, people often forget to do this.
+So, our style is to write evergreen profiles that will not go out of date.

-We write in the third person (no “I”) and avoid expressions that can become dated such as “this year,” “in the spring” and references to your class standing.
-Be concise.
+- Avoid expressions that can become dated such as “this year,” “in the spring” and references to your class standing (is a sophomore, etc.).

-Sam Spartan is a journalism major with a sports minor at Michigan State University.
-Her journalistic interests include sports injuries and medicine, the money of sports and volleyball, which she played in high school and college.
+Sarah Spartan is a journalism major with a sports minor at Michigan State University.
+She journalistic interests include sports injuries and medicine, the money of sports and volleyball, which she played in high school and college.
 She hopes to become a sports reporter for a news site that values breaking analysis and long-form sports journalism.